amir-shariati/themoviedb-challenge/README.md

 # Project Setup Guide

+Before proceeding to step 4, ensure that you create a file named .env.dev inside the env directory.
+For guidance, a sample file named .env.sample has been provided in that directory.
+In the .env.dev file, make sure to replace THEMOVIEDB_API_KEY with the API key you obtained from https://developer.themoviedb.org.

 To run the project in the development environment, follow the steps below:

 1. Make sure you have Docker installed on your system.